Love addiction

 Love addiction is a proposed disorder concept involving love relations characterized by severe distress and problematic passion-seeking despite adverse consequences.
 Academics do not currently agree on a precise definition of love addiction or when it needs to be treated.
 Love addiction can be contrasted with passionate love (the early stage of romantic love) which may be intense but still be prosocial and positive when reciprocated.
 Research on the biology of romantic love indicates that passionate love resembles a behavioral addiction, but it has evolved for the purpose of pair bonding.

 A 2010 medical inquiry concluded that medical evidence at the time did not have definitions or criteria to classify love addiction as a disorder.
 Furthermore, the authors state there is a risk of misunderstanding and "overmedicalizing" people who experience it.
-There has never been a reference to love addiction in the Diagnostic and Statistical Manual of Mental Disorders (DSM), a compendium of mental disorders and diagnostic criteria published by the American Psychiatric Association.
+The term "love addiction" does not appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM), a compendium of mental disorders and diagnostic criteria published by the American Psychiatric Association.

+Love addiction is different from codependence, although historically the concepts have been conflated as if synonymous.
+Love addiction has also been compared to (as analogous to or encompassing) the concepts of obsessive love, lovesickness and limerence.

 Definition

-Defining an addictive disorder which revolves around love passion is difficult because passionate love (also called infatuation) normally has features which resemble addiction.
-People in love experience salience, they yearn for their beloved and the amourous stage resembles "getting high".
+Defining an addictive disorder which revolves around love passion is difficult because passionate love (also called "infatuation") normally has features which resemble addiction.
+People in love experience salience, they yearn for their beloved, and the amourous stage resembles "getting high".
 One of the major differences between love and drug addiction is that the addictive aspects of passionate love tend to fade away in a relationship, whereas the condition of a drug addiction tends to worsen over time.

 A team of bioethicists including Brian Earp and Julian Savulescu have drawn a distinction between two views on how the relationship between love and addiction can be conceptualized: